ahendricks1/CS61_Handbook/sets.md

 A set supports the following operations:

-* Add: Adds item to the set, O(1), since sets are implemented as hash functions you can directly access the end of list and add a unique value (key).
+* Add: Adds item to the set, O(1), Since sets are implemented as hash functions you can directly access the end of list and add a unique value (key).
-* Remove: Removes item from the set, O(1), same with add, you can directly access the piece of data you want removed from the set.
-If the item is not within the set, you will receive a KeyError message.
+* Remove: Removes item from the set, O(1), Same with add, you can directly access the piece of data you want removed from the set.
+If the item is not within the set, you will receive a KeyError message because the unique key implemented from the hash function is not present.

 # Use Cases